secretstartups/handbook/job-families/people-ops/executive-business-administrator/index.html.md

 * A passion for GitLab
 * A sincere willingness to help out

-### Staff Executive Business Administrator to the CEO
+### Sr. Executive Business Administrator to the CEO

-The Staff Executive Business Administrator to the CEO reports to the [Chief Revenue Officer](/job-families/sales/chief-revenue-officer/).
+The Senior Executive Business Administrator to the CEO reports to the [Chief of Staff to the CEO](https://about.gitlab.com/job-families/chief-executive-officer/chief-of-staff/)

-#### Staff Executive Business Administrator to the CEO Job Grade
+#### Sr. Executive Business Administrator to the CEO Job Grade

-The Staff Executive Business Administrator is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Senior Executive Business Administrator to the CEO is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Staff Executive Business Administrator to the CEO Responsibilities
+#### Sr. Executive Business Administrator to the CEO Responsibilities

-* Strategically and methodically support our Chief Executive Officer as your primary executive, and the Chief Revenue Officer as your secondary executive,  in the Pacific time zone - serving as a partner in handling correspondence, including confidential and sensitive materials
+* Strategically and methodically support our Chief Executive Officer in the Pacific time zone - serving as a partner in handling correspondence, including confidential and sensitive materials
 * Proactively and without supervision, anticipate needs and follow through diligently, often using knowledge of the executive, their direct reports, external parties, and company values to make decisions that lead to more effective executive attention and communication
 * Maintain the executives’ calendars in a thoughtful and purposeful manner, ensuring meetings contain the appropriate attendees, agenda items, and any changes are done with full consideration of a global team, spanning multiple time zones; ensure executive is prepped and briefed as necessary for each meeting
 * Make recommendations for the executive in order to more effectively manage their time, prioritize, delegate and organize